tiannrg/tiannrg/README.md

 <img align="right" src="https://ik.imagekit.io/tegcvglqf/gokuprogramer?updatedAt=1748408244294" width="400px">

 - 🎓 I am a student at **SENA**, pursuing a technologist degree in **Software Analysis and Development**.
-- - 💪 I'm a disciplined person, passionate about technology, and growth-minded.
+-  💪 I'm a disciplined person, passionate about technology, and growth-minded.
 I excel at leadership when proposing ideas and solutions, a good listener, and a great team player.
 - 🧠 Committed to continuous learning to strengthen my professional and personal development.
+- 📚 I have a good level of English

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> Connect with Me